uxhadr/Active-Directory/README.md

 I took my Server of static IP to install the CD image.
 I took a screenshot of the static IP so that I won't forget it.
 On VirtualBox, I clicked on Devices and chose the option to Insert Guest Additions CD image.
 Once I was done on my server I clicked on this PC and the CD image was mounted there.
 This CD will allow me to share stuff from my VM.
 [Insert Pic]
+I opened my virtualbox settings for my Server2022 lab and clicked on Shared Folders > Add Share > Chose Downloads as the Path, created a new folder in `Downloads`, and named it ADLabs > Checked Auto-mount > OK.
+On the bottom right of my VirtualBox I right-clicked on the CD and hit remove disk from virtual drive.
+I opened my web browser and downloaded `PDQ`, and `PDQ Inventory`, and saved it into the ADLabs Folder.
+I then grabbed the PDQ application and moved it to the desktop.
+I opened my Virtualbox network settings and selected Bridged Adapter.
+On my server I opened the control panel > View network status and tasks > change adapter settings > Righ-Click Ethernet > Rename > Obtain Ip address automatically > OK.
+I pinged 8.8.8.8 to verify that I was connected to the internet.

+I hit PDQ > Install.
+It required me to install .Net Framework 4.8 and then it finished installing.
+I also finished the installation for the PDQ Inventory I opened PDQ and went to package Library and installed `Zoom Client`.
+I went to Packages > Right-clicked Zoom Client > Deploy Once > Choose Targets > Active Directory > Computers > Server2022 > OK > Deploy Now.
+Zoom was now installed on my Server's Desktop.
+[Insert pic where you can see both zoom on desktop and PDQ]

+I finished installing the PDQ inventory.
+I opened it up and clicked on All computers > Right-clicked Desktop2 > Run Report > Shared Folders.
+That showed me all the folders that were mapped on it.
+I cliked on the Computer and it gave me all the information about Desktop2.
+[Insert pic]
+I clicked on Applications which showed me what applications they had installed on their PC.

+After this I went back into my settings and changed my server's Ip address back to static, and changed the Virtualbox network settings back to `Host-Only Adapter`.
+I pinged ADLabs.com to confirm that the static ip was working.
+[insert pic]

+# PDQ Inventory, Hardware Inventory, Applications